 Goal

-In this tutorial, we will deploy an application with the official Qovery GitHub action.
+In this tutorial, we will deploy an application with GitHub Actions by using the Qovery CLI.

 Get your application ready